mattiaforc/keycloak-events-falco-exporter/README.md

 ## Configuration

-Properties can be set via environment variables (*preferred*, for example `FALCO_ENDPOINT`) or as parameters when starting keycloak (for example `--spi-events-listener-falco-falco-endpoint`).
+Properties can be set via environment variables (*preferred*, for example `FALCO_ENDPOINT`) or as parameters when starting keycloak (for example `--spi-events-listener-falco-falcoEndpoint`).

 - `falcoEndpoint` (`FALCO_ENDPOINT`): Mandatory configuration for the Falco host that will receive the events.
 This could be both HTTP or HTTPS.
 Its configuration is left to user discretion, see the README for more details on the